 For further information, refer to the Human Rights Commission website.
-Go to: http://www.hrc.co.nz/ .
+Go to: https://www.hrc.co.nz/ .
 The Human Rights Commission operate an InfoLine, staffed from 8.30am until 5.00pm Monday - Friday, plus an automated service accessible 24 hours, seven days a week.
 All calls are confidential.
-The InfoLine service provides answers to general human rights enquires, and provides advice on how to deal with disputes including matters of racial harassment.
-Call InfoLine toll free on 0800 4 YOUR RIGHTS (0800 496 877), or you can email: email@example.com.
+The InfoLine service provides answers to general human rights enquiries, and provides advice on how to deal with disputes including matters of racial harassment.
+Call InfoLine toll free on 0800 4 YOUR RIGHTS (0800 496 877), or you can email: firstname.lastname@example.org.

 There are good professional health services in New Zealand, including doctors, pharmacies, dentists and hospitals.
 The local telephone book has a section at the front that lists hospitals, medical centres (local doctor's clinics) and dentists.

 You must have medical insurance.
 Having medical insurance to cover all your dental, medical, specialist and hospital costs is compulsory (from 1 January 2004) for all international students.
 Your medical insurance policy will be checked by your school or institution to make sure it meets the coverage requirements.
 SIT provides medical insurance for all our international students.